-The Boeing B777 aircraft, which is classified as a medium-sized airliner, entered service in 1995 with the original 777-200 variant.
-The stretched 777-300, followed in 1998 with the extended-range 777-300ER and ultra long-range 777-200LR variants entering service in 2004 and 2006 respectively.
-The 777-200LR is the world's longest-range airliner, able to fly more than halfway around the globe, and holds the record for the longest distance flown non-stop by a commercial aircraft.
+The aircraft entered service in 1995 with the original 777-200 variant.
+The stretched 777-300, followed in 1998.
+Compared to the 777-200, the 777-300 features a longer body, raked and extended wingtips, a new main landing gear, reinforced nose gear, and extra fuel tanks.
+The extended-range 777-300ER and ultra long-range 777-200LR variants entered service in 2004 and 2006 respectively.
+The 777-200LR is one of the world's few truly long range aircraft, able to fly more than halfway around the globe.

 Since entering the market, B777 aircraft have completed over 5 million flights, notching up over 18 million flight hours.
-The wide-body B777 is the world’s largest twinjet aircraft and is capable of long-range flight.